slaveOftime/Fun.Blazor/Docs/40 Adaptive/About.md

     }
 ```

+<p style="color: red">But please remember, adaptive model is optional if you do not like it you can use your own model.</p>

 You may notice that you can also do below things and it may look cleaner from different point of view.
 But **DisableEventTriggerStateHasChanged** is turned on by default.
 The reason is just for reducing the calculating virtual dom.
 With adaptiview we can narrow dom to a specific part for recalculating the dom in an isolated way.
 If you check the **Form** documents, you will see it use this pattern a lot.
 With that, we can have better performance for large UI dom tree.

 {{BlazorStyleComp}}